teethefox/Front-End-Development-Test/README.md

 - Google Chrome (latest version)

 ## Things to Remember
-#### Have you made sure that your work is orgnazied and completed efficiently?
+#### Have you made sure that your work is organized and completed efficiently?

 - Are all requirements set above met?
 - Does the live page look just like the Photoshop design?